luokf/luokf.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am currently a Research Assistant in Prof. Xi Dai’s group at HKUST.
+I am currently a research assistant in Prof. Xi Dai’s group at HKUST.

 In 2018, I attained B.Sc. and graduated summa cum laude from Wuhan University, before which I was being an undergraduate researcher supervised by Prof. Rui Yu for over two years.